 Lynne McKee, Hotel Service Manager from the Baptist Care Maranoa Centre in Alstonville doesn’t just wait for a special occasion to make a day an event to remember.
 She hosts cultural luncheons to celebrate the diverse heritage of residents, and food plays a major role in creating an inclusive community.
 “We’ve had a Greek Baklava, German strudel French Crepe Suzette and an Indian Rice Pudding with Saffron Honey Pears & Cashews,” McKee explains.

-Aged Care Chefs can really influence the quality of life and meaningful engagement experienced by residents by marking special events with a cake, and meals with favourite foods.
+Aged care chefs can really influence the quality of life and meaningful engagement experienced by residents by marking special events with a cake, and meals with favourite foods.
 It only takes a little bit of forward planning and communication with family and other residents about what matters most and what food or drink will make it a celebration to treasure.

 Our event inspiration section is filled with ideas and tips for events your residents will love.